kazuki1126/git-clone-all-repos-user/README.md

 # Usage

 ```
-Type "gituser [username]" on your terminal.
+Type gituser [username] on your terminal.
 ```